-Parky's Farm is open to the public every day, dawn to dusk, except during the following programs:
+Parky's Farm is open to the public every day, dawn to dusk, except during some special events.

-Admission to Parky's Farm is required during some special events, such as Halloween Nights and Pioneer Pastimes.
+Admission to Parky's Farm is required during some special events.
 All other days during the year, the grounds are free and open to enjoy from dawn until dusk.
 Program and activity hours vary seasonally.

 Hours are for Parky's Playbarn, Wagon Rides and Pony Rides.

 Dates Mon Tue-Fri Sat Sun/Holidays Opening Day: May 4, 2019 May 4-Jun 2 Closed Closed 10 a.m.-4 p.m.
 Noon-4 p.m.
 Jun 3-Aug 11 Closed 9 a.m.-3 p.m.* 10 a.m.-4 p.m.
 Noon-4 p.m.
 Aug 12-Sep 2 Closed Closed 10 a.m.-4 p.m.
 Noon-4 p.m.
 Closing Day: Sep 2, 2019